namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 This is also Cal's notion of "proxy productivity" , busyness is visible, so that is what you reward.

+## the way things were

+Before pi planning hit our shores, inviting itself in, we planned by everyone putting what theu were excited about into a big group writable table and everyone with equal votes , voted. then we ranked. thats what ir was . that was great

 # References
 1. Getting Things Done, David Allen